nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 Prefer generic terms over terms of art.
 Terms of art (words or phrases that have a precise, specialized meaning within a particular field or profession) are an essential communication tool, but should only be used to capture crucial meaning that would otherwise be lost.
 The only reason to use a technical term rather than a more common word is that it precisely expresses something that would otherwise be ambiguous or unclear.

-Define technical terms, uncommon words and common words that are used in an unusual or special way.
+Define acronyms, technical terms, uncommon words and common words that are used in an unusual or special way.
 Define them immediately following their first occurrence in the text.

 Avoid abbreviations.

 When several (about 10) new terms or abbreviations are used, provide a glossary or list of acronyms.
-Include it in the document, or contribute and link to the **Vocabulary** (to be published).
+Include it in the document, or contribute and link to the **Vocabulary** (tbd).

 Avoid synonyms, especially in domain-specific matters, as well as fuzzy terms and everything-buckets.
 Aim to reuse the same, simple words as much as possible.